 Make sure you have the right wax for the water temperature you’ll be surfing in.
 If you are taking a warm water surf trip, make sure you have removed your cold water wax before you go, otherwise you may find it (and you) sliding off your board.

 Ding Repair Kit

 If you’re heading to a popular or well established surf destination, you should be able to get dings repaired fairly easily.
 Even so, it is still handy to have a ding repair kit to keep you going until you can source a repair.
-Be aware that certain chemicals are prohibited on planes so check before you buy.
+Be aware that certain chemicals are not allowed on planes so check before you buy.

-In a pinch, duct tape is also good for covering minor dings until you can get them repaired.
+If you’re really stuck, duct tape is also good for covering minor dings until you can get them repaired.
 I covered one of my dings with Gorilla Tape and it probably would have lasted until the end of my trip!